graphopedia-xyz/graphopedia/kagi-chart/index.md

 shows price movements independently of time.
 This feature makes the Kagi a cleaner representation of the change in price and sentiment than the [candlestick chart](/candlestick-chart).

 <!--more-->
-Kagi charts are used in stock price analysis for tracking changes in the balance of power between buyers and sellers.[^confas]
-A Kagi chart is made of with a series of vertical lines connected by short horizontal lines that reflect three variable of the price: color, thickness, and direction of the lines.
-The thickness/color of the line changes when the price reaches the high or low of the previous vertical line.
+In stock price analysis, Kagi charts track changes in the balance of power between buyers and sellers.[^confas] A Kagi chart consists of with a series of vertical lines connected by short horizontal lines that reflect three variable of the price: color, thickness, and direction of the lines.
+The thickness and color of the line change each time the price reaches the high or low of the previous vertical line.

-The direction of the line changes when the price reaches a preset reversal amount, which is usually set at 4%.
-Only the closing price is shown on the Kagi chart, unlike in the [candlestick chart](candlestick-chart) where both closing and opening prices are shown.
+The direction of the line changes each time the price reaches a preset reversal amount, usually set at 4%.
+Only the closing price appears on a Kagi chart, unlike in the [candlestick chart](candlestick-chart) where both closing and opening prices appear.

-When a direction change occurs, a short horizontal line is drawn between the lines of opposite direction.
+When a direction change occurs, a short horizontal line connects the lines of the opposite direction.

-The Kagi chart originates from Japan where during the 1870s it was used in stock market started trading.
+The Kagi chart originates from Japan where during the 1870s it was used in stock trading.

 ## Alternatives
 1. [*Candlestick chart*](candlestick-chart) plots bullish and bearish sentiment.
 2. *Renko chart*  represents price movements by using bricks.
-If a price has moved higher by a prescribed amount, a new brick is added.
+Each time a price increases by a preset amount, a new brick appears.

 ## Sources
 [^confas]: Confas, Abe [Sentiment Indicators: Renko, Price Break, Kagi, Point and Figure - What They Are and How to Use Them to Trade](https://books.google.com/books?id=9JZ6U7JZVyQC) John Wiley & Sons, 2010, p.148